 The Remainder of Your Stay

-You will stay in the retreat center for the next few days so that the staff can check your vital signs and give you some extra tools for recovery.
+You will stay in the residential aftercare facility for a couple of days so that the staff can check your vital signs and give you some extra tools for recovery.
 Once our physicians see that you’re medically ready for discharge, members of our staff will help you prepare for the next steps of your recovery journey.

 Our surgical center features state of the art equipment, board certified physicians, private rooms, and carefully trained staff that can help you with anything that you will need during your stay.
 We did this because we wanted our clients to recuperate in surroundings that were safe and relaxing.
 This is important as the time after detox can be confusing with sleep irregularities, body temperature and emotional regulation issues getting in the way of your recovery.